What is the von Mises Stress and Yield Criterion?

 This point (or stress) at which the material behavior transforms from elastic to plastic behavior is known as “yield stress”.
 Here we often say that the material yields if the stress is greater than the yield strength.
 However, it is always important to note that the stress is a tensor and not a single number (or scalar).
 Let’s say the material was being pulled along the x-x direction.
 It is technically accurate to say that the material starts to yield when the x-x component of stress is greater than the yield stress.

 However, in real life applications, the stress tensors are more generic and not essentially uniaxial.
-It is likely that all the component of the stress tensor is non-zero.
+It is likely that each component of the stress tensor is non-zero.
 In such a case, how can one say that the material has started to yield?
-Or how can we design components such that one is certain that we are within the yield limit?
+Or how can we design components so that one is certain that we are within the yield limit?
 What is that scalar number that we can compare with the yield stress found experimentally?

 To proceed further, it is necessary to understand some major terminology used in the area of plasticity and inelastic modeling.
 The stress tensor has six independent components and can be decomposed into volumetric (or hydrostatic) and deviatoric parts.
 Similarly, the strain tensor can also be decomposed into the analog strains.